Incoming students briefing notes

-NEW FOR 2016: The purchasing of the essential equipment will now be done online (either in advance of, or during the registration process on Tuesday 4 October).
-The total cost of all items will be £43.06, you will be able to choose what is required as the sales process is split into three categories - full set of databooks, full set of drawing equipment and a calculator (Casio fx-991ES).
+All students will be given the opportunity to purchase essential equipment during the registration process.
+The total cost of all items will be around £45.00 and you will be able to choose what is required as the sales process is split into two categories – a full set of drawing equipment and a University approved calculator.

-Databooks can be purchased for £10 as a complete set in a Shell UK ringbinder, usually at Part IA registration.
+A full set of Databooks will be given to you at the Introductory Talks.
 Databooks are needed for all four years.
-Replacements cost £2 per booklet (cash). and can be obtained from the Teaching Office.
+Replacements cost £2 per booklet (cash) and can be obtained from the Teaching Office.

 Surveying trip to Scotland

 Students taking this Part IIB module option between years 3 and 4 are required to pay £160 towards the two weeks' accommodation.

 Language Unit trips

 The cost of these optional trips for those taking language courses (which are often open to students in all years) is c. £300.

 Constructionarium Part IIA project

 Students taking the Constructionarium are required to buy safety boots costing about £30 and contribute up to £200 towards the cost of the course.